 I believe however that these problematic Roman Catholic theological premises go much deeper than an overexaggerated role of the priesthood.
 It goes I believe to what I shall call the confined eschatology of the Roman Catholic Church.
 The confined eschatology of the Roman Church postulates that the Kingdom of God is wholly, if not completely, realised within the confines of the visible Church.
 In the visible Church alone, defined around a clergy, could be found the divine action and presence.
 If the Church is the sole locus of God’s agency then by implication God could not act anywhere else except via his ecclesiastical agents.
 This highly exaggerated role of the Church however gives it a burden to which it is simply not equal.

-Thus Christ sort of left behind his clerical Church and then simply disappeared into heaven twiddling his thumbs while his Church has the entire responsibility for making everything work.
+While many Romanists have shared this with approval, to me it reflects the most horrifying practical deism.
+Christ sort of left behind his visible Church and then simply disappeared into heaven twiddling his thumbs while his Church has the entire responsibility for making everything work.
 As such, God is not going to save the Japanese Christians, since he has more or less subcontracted all the work to the Church and he can’t act except via the Church, the padres will have to do it whatever it takes.
 This is practically deism where God is crippled of his agency over the whole realm of nature and he can only work through his believing agents.